BioDataLearning/DeepCirCode/README.md

 ```
 **Step 2**, applying DeepCirCode_getMotifs():

-Motif visualization needs the weights of the first layer of DeepCirCode which is not stored in a saved model.
-So, DeepCirCode_getMotifs() will train DeepCirCode and then visualize the kernels in the first CNN layer:
+Motif visualization needs the weights of the first layer of DeepCirCode which are not stored in a saved model.
+So, DeepCirCode_getMotifs() will firstly train the DeepCirCode and then visualize the kernels in the first CNN layer:

 ```
 # Load datasets if not loaded: